Itsyehia/Library-System---Banque-Misr/README.md

 │
 ├── Pipeline/                         # Contains Jenkins pipeline scripts for CI/CD automation │
+├── DevSecOps/                         # Contains Jenkins pipeline scripts for CI/CD automation │
-├── Library-System---Banque-Misr/     # Main project folder containing the deployment YAML and Flask app │   └── flask_postgres/               # Folder for Flask app integrated with PostgreSQL and Kubernetes YAMLs │       └── deployment.yaml           # Kubernetes deployment configuration for the Flask app │       └── service.yaml              # Kubernetes service configuration for exposing the app
+├── Library-System---Banque-Misr/     # Main project folder containing the deployment YAML and Flask app │   └── UI/                           # Folder contains the UI for the Flask app │   └── flask_postgres/               # Folder for Flask app integrated with PostgreSQL and Kubernetes YAMLs │       └── deployment.yaml           # Kubernetes deployment configuration for the Flask app │       └── service.yaml              # Kubernetes service configuration for exposing the app